NAMTeam/namteam.github.io/content/docs/reference/installation-notes.md

 The new installer also no longer performs a version check. **Please note, however, that for Windows users, Version 1.1.638 and above are still required**, as Versions 1.1.610 and 1.1.613 have notable instabilities that may have a significant negative impact on the use of this mod.
 Copies purchased from the Origin Store, the EA App, or accessed via EA Play may still not meet this requirement, and support will not be offered to users with "unofficial" copies of the game.

-## Notice to Users Who Purchased a Digital Copy from Origin, or Use EA Play or Xbox Game Pass
+## Notice to Users Who Purchased a Digital Copy from Origin, or Use EA Play or Xbox Game Pass {#origin-ea-play-xbox-gamepass}

 Aside from a brief period in 2014-2015, Origin and the EA App, the digital retail platforms run by Electronic Arts (EA), have been selling copies of SimCity 4 Deluxe featuring an unpatched and unpatchable version of the game's executable file to retail customers.
 As of the release of NAM 47, this is still the case.
 Unlike the retail versions sold by GOG.com and Steam (and previously Amazon's "Thin Game Download" version), which come prepatched to Version 1.1.641, the edition sold on the Origin Store and the EA App (also used by the EA Play subscription service), features a Version 1.1.610 executable, mixed with Version 1.1.641 versions of the SimCity_1-5.dat files.
 By virtue of switching out the original SafeDisc copy protection for their own DRM, EA/Origin altered the checksum of the game's executable, thereby preventing EA's own EP1 Update 1 (Version 1.1.638) and BAT Nightlighting/EP1 Update 2 (Version 1.1.640) patchers from properly updating the executable.
 It also appears to be more difficult to apply the 4GB Patch with the EA App version, which is needed in order to run a full NAM installation.